NabuTech/Healthcare_IoT_App_Project/README.md

 - **Presentation**: Presentation slides for each assignment.
 - **LICENSE**: License information for the project.
 - **README.md**: You are here!
 This file provides an overview of the project and instructions on navigating the repository.

-## Usage

-To get started with the Healthcare IoT Application, please refer to the documentation and source code provided in this repository.
-Each folder contains detailed instructions and resources relevant to its contents.

-## Contributing

-We welcome contributions from the community!
-If you have any suggestions, bug fixes, or enhancements, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contact

-For any inquiries or feedback, please contact [Nabutech](mailto:nabutech@proton.me).